 With the dashed lines and the numbers beside them, we indicate the order of iterated elimination of conditional strictly dominated strategies.
-However, in games with unawareness the algorithm becomes more subtle since conditional dominance of a $T'$-partial strategy implies that all strategies with the same components (i.e., actions) are deleted as well.
-In the first round, this is the case for Colin where deletion of $S$ in the game $T'$ implies that all strategies with $S$ as the second component in the game $T$ are eliminated as well.
+However, in games with unawareness the algorithm becomes more subtle since conditional dominance of a $T'$-partial strategy triggers deletion of all strategies in the upper normal form that feature this partial strategy as a component.
+This is the case for Colin in the first round, where the deletion of $S$ in the game $T'$ implies that all strategies with $S$ as the second component in the game $T$ are eliminated as well.
 In particular, this applies to strategy $MS$ that is not otherwise conditionally strictly dominated in the upper normal form associated with $T$.\footnote{Again, we emphasize that while our example discussed here bears similarities with examples discussed in Heifetz, Meier, and Schipper (2013), the payoffs differ.
-The reason is two-fold: First, we want illustrate that a partial strategy which is conditionally dominated in a lower normal form triggers deletion of all strategies in the upper normal form that feature the partial strategy as a component.
-Second, while in the example of Heifetz, Meier, and Schipper (2013), extensive-form rationalizability in a game with unavailability of an action yields a sharper prediction than in an analogous game with unawareness of that action, the opposite is the case in the example discussed here.
-We conclude that extensive-form rationalizability/iterated conditional strict dominance with unawareness of actions differs from unavailability of actions but one does not necessarily yield a sharper prediction than the other.} We indicate this with dashed arrows.
-A similar case arises for Colin in the second round.
-After two rounds, the process stops.
-The remaining strategies coincide exactly with the extensive-form rationalizabile strategies.
-More precisely, each round of elimination of conditionally strictly dominated strategies corresponds to the corresponding level of extensive-form rationalization.
+The reason is two-fold: First, we want illustrate that a partial strategy, which is conditionally dominated in a lower normal form, triggers deletion of all strategies in the upper normal form that feature the partial strategy as a component.
+Second, while in the example of Heifetz, Meier, and Schipper (2013), strong rationalizability in a game with unavailability of an action yields a sharper prediction than in an analogous game with unawareness of that action, the opposite is the case in the example discussed here.
+We conclude that strong rationalizability/iterated conditional strict dominance with unawareness of actions differs from unavailability of actions but none necessarily yields a sharper prediction than the other.} We indicate this with dashed arrows.
+When considering Colin's play, Rowena anticipates in $T$ that Colin will not play $MS$ because $S$ is strictly dominated for him in $T'$.
+After two rounds, the process ends.
+The remaining strategies coincide exactly with the strong rationalizable strategies.
+More precisely, the strategies that remain after each round of elimination of conditionally strictly dominated strategies are exactly those strategies that remain after the corresponding round of the strong rationalizability procedure.
 In Section~\ref{EFR}, we show that this is generally the case.